adalkiran/distributed-inference/README.md

 Then, follow these steps:

 * Clone this repo to your local filesystem
+* Due to VS Code hasn't support Docker Compose Profiles yet, we can't let VS Code trigger docker-compose via devcontainer.json file, you should call docker-compose manually as described above, at **Production Mode** chapter.
 * Open the folder "distributed-inference" with VS Code by "Open Folder..." command.
 This opens the root folder of the project.
+* Ensure correct service name written at ```service``` key at ```.devcontainer/devcontainer.json``` of particular service folder you want to debug.
 * Press <kbd>F1</kbd> and select **"Remote Containers: Open Folder in Container..."** then select one of folders in the root folder, not the root folder itself.
 You can select any of the services, which you want to develop.
-* This command creates (if they don't exist) required containers in Docker, then connects inside of distributed-inference-[your-selected-service] container for development and debugging purposes.
+* This command connects inside of distributed-inference-[your-selected-service] container for development and debugging purposes.
-* Wait until the containers are created, configured, and related VS Code server extensions installed inside the container.
+* Wait until the container configured, and related VS Code server extensions installed inside the container.
 This can take some time.
 VS Code can ask for some required installations, click "Install All" for these prompts.
 * After completion of all installations, press <kbd>F5</kbd> to start server application.
     <br>
     **Note:** Maybe you must kill existing running service processes by terminal.